beginning of content

 Hypernatraemia

-Hypernatraemia is when you have too much sodium in your blood (more than 145mmol/litre for an adult).
+Hypernatraemia is when you have too much sodium in your blood.
+For an adult, this is a sodium level of more than 145mmol/L.

 Symptoms of hypernatraemia include:

-Severe hypernatraemia may lead to coma or death.
+Severe hypernatraemia may lead to coma and can even cause death.

 Sodium and exercise

-You can lose a lot of fluid and sodium through sweating, which can be caused by:
+You lose sodium when you sweat.
+Sweating can be caused by:

 What foods and medicines are high in salt?

-Most salt in the Australian diet comes from eating processed and packaged foods.
-This is then followed by salt added at the table or during cooking.
+Most salt in the average Australian diet comes from eating processed and packaged foods.
+A much smaller amount comes from the salt that is added at the table or during cooking.

-Food does not have to taste salty to have high sodium content.
-For example, sweet biscuits can be high in sodium because of the sodium bicarbonate (baking powder) in them — not from added salt.
+A food does not have to taste salty to be high in sodium.
+For example, sweet biscuits can be high in sodium because they are made with sodium bicarbonate (baking powder).

 Are some types of salt healthier than others?

-There are different types of salt other than plain table salt, such as:
+There are many different types of salt, such as:

-Some brands claim to offer health benefits because they contain additional minerals.
+Some brands of salt claim to be healthier because they contain additional minerals.

-However, additional minerals may only be present in trace amounts.
-You're likely to get them from other sources in your diet.
+However, additional minerals may only be present in very small amounts.
+You will usually get enough additional minerals in your diet from other sources.

 Iodised salt

-Iodine is a mineral essential for health.
-It is important for
+Iodine is a mineral that is essential for your health.
+It helps control your:

-Too little iodine (iodine deficiency) can impact neurological function.
+Iodine deficiency (too little iodine) can impact your neurological function.

 Table salt with iodine is widely available.
 All Australian commercial bread (except organic bread) is made with iodised salt.